spapas/spapas.github.io/content/wagtail-add-latest-changes.rst

 I think that a very important tool for a new production Wagtail_ site is to have a list where you'll be able to take a look at the latest changes.
 Most editors are not experienced enough when using a new tool so it's easy to make bad quality edits.
 A user could take a look at their changes and guide them if something's not up to good standards.

 In this article I'll present a simple way to add a latest-changes list in your Wagtail site.
-This is working excellent with Wagtail 2.8, I haven't tested it with other wagtail versions so your milage may vary.
+This is working excellent with Wagtail 2.9, I haven't tested it with other wagtail versions so your milage may vary.
 In the meantime, I'll also introduce a bunch of concepts of Wagtail I find interesting.

+**Update 08/05/2020** Please notice that this article was originally written for Wagtail 2.8 projects.
+However, Wagtail 2.8 didn't have an official API for adding reports thus I had to check the source code for some things.
+Those things since were not part of any API have been changed and are not working in Wagtail 2.9.

+Thus I've updated
+the project to use the proper APIs and work with Wagtail 2.9 (and hopefully the next versions).
+If you want to see what's changed between the two versions you can take a look at `this commit`_ from the companion project.
+You may also want to take a look at the `adding reports`_ tutorial on the Wagtail docs.

 A starter project